The need for a nonlocal expansion in general relativity

 Yet attempts have been made to suggest that general relativistic effects without Newtonian analogues, when properly accounted for, could explain the astrophysical observations at the galactic level.
-The proposed analytical solutions for stationary, axisymmetric extended disc galaxies in general relativity \cite{Cooperstock_2007,Balasin_2008,Astesiano_2022a,Astesiano_2022b,Re_2024,Galoppo_2024a,Galoppo_2024b} appear to be very far from the post-Newtonian limit.
-Whilst the first models of this type were undoubtedly unphysical (e.g., by assuming rigid rotation \cite{Cooperstock_2007,Balasin_2008}), in recent years these models have shown vast improvement, by introducing differential rotation \cite{Astesiano_2022a,Astesiano_2022b,Re_2024,Galoppo_2024a} and even pressure \cite{Galoppo_2024b}.
+The proposed analytical solutions for stationary, axisymmetric extended disc galaxies in general relativity \citep{Cooperstock_2007,Balasin_2008,Astesiano_2022a,Astesiano_2022b,Ruggiero_2024,Re_2024,Galoppo_2024b} appear to be very far from the post-Newtonian limit.
+Whilst the first models of this type were undoubtedly unphysical (e.g., by assuming rigid rotation \citep{Cooperstock_2007,Balasin_2008}), in recent years these models have shown vast improvement, by introducing differential rotation \citep{Astesiano_2022a,Astesiano_2022b,Ruggiero_2024,Re_2024} and even pressure \citep{Galoppo_2024b}.
 However, their net disconnection with any conventional post-Newtonian limit of disc galaxy dynamics has remained.
-Nonetheless, most of the research community remains sceptical \cite{Rowland_2015,Ciotti_2022,Lasenby_2023,Costa_2024}: the gravitational field of galaxies is extremely weak w.r.t.\ the nonlinearities of GR, and the post-Newtonian expansion has been rigorously developed and tested (see e.g., \cite{Clifford_2014,Poisson_2014,Porto_2016}).
-While nonlinear general relativistic effects have been proposed to explain dark energy at cosmological scales \cite{Notari_2006,wiltshire_cosmic_2007-1,Wiltshire_CEP_2008,Buchert_2012}, no convincing general reason has been put forward for why such effects should be present in the case of galaxies.
+This has made most of the research community sceptical about the physical relevance of such models \citep{Rowland_2015,Ciotti_2022,Lasenby_2023}: the gravitational field of galaxies is extremely weak w.r.t.\ the nonlinearities of GR, and the post-Newtonian expansion has been rigorously developed and tested (see e.g., \citep{Clifford_2014,Poisson_2014,Porto_2016}).
+While nonlinear general relativistic effects have been proposed to explain dark energy at cosmological scales \citep{Notari_2006,Wiltshire_cosmic_2007-1,Wiltshire_CEP_2008,Buchert_2012}, no convincing general reason has been put forward for why such effects should be present in the case of galaxies.

 In this work, we argue however that the Post-Newtonian expansion could, in fact, fail even for weak gravitational fields and nonrelativistic velocities in a very particular case, i.e., that of extended bodies rotating over scales where the spacetime curvature changes.
 We note that this situation would then be relevant for galactic and super-galactic scales but not for systems of few bodies, even relativistic ones such as black hole pairs.